8 Eyed Spy

 25-Jul-80

-US LA,New Orleans,New Place (1st set)
+US LA,New Orleans-Metairie,New Place

 Note: (*) available on the "Hysterie" compilation album.